viunnsolutions/CloudRF/Introduction.md

 <p><strong>No heavy downloading required</strong> – No more downloading gigabytes of terrain data, antenna patterns, or preparing clutter layers are required – <strong>we have it all installed and ready to go and add more regularly by request</strong>.</p>
 </li>
 <li>
-<p><strong>Empirical and deterministic models</strong> – Most of the wireless technologies and the cross-platform interfaces in the models are easy-to-use; specially designed for the novices, while the advanced features including bit error rate are devised for the professional engineers.</p>
+<p><strong>Empirical and deterministic models</strong> – Most of the wireless technologies and the cross-platform interfaces in the models are easy-to-use; specially designed for the novices, while the advanced features including bit error rate are devised for professional engineers.</p>
 </li>
 <li>
 <p><strong>Covers the entire above-HF RF spectrum</strong> – with generous height ceilings and distances for aircraft, large power limits for long-range broadcasters, meshes for WISP and IoT networks, cellular propagation models for mobile networks, and environmental variables to accommodate suburban, rural &amp; mountain planners alike.</p>